 The Government Body MUST establish and enforce a standard that requires application security for organizations and applications under their jurisdiction.

 Given the rapid influence of application technology over all aspects of modern life, virtually every government body is now responsible for some aspect of application security.
-We ask you to establish a standard that captures your requirements for protecting data, ensuring safety, defending citizens, etc… We do not specify the exact form or substance of this standard, only that it represent your desire for applications that affect your jurisdiction to be secure.
+OWASP asks you to establish a standard that captures your requirements for protecting data, ensuring safety, defending citizens,, and thus support trust.
+OWASP does not specify the exact form or substance of this standard, only that it represents your desire for applications that affect your jurisdiction to be secure.
+However, OWASP recommends consideration of its Application Security Verification Standard i.

 The Government Body MUST build application security into software acquisition guidelines.

 One of the most powerful forces in the information technology industry is the buying power of governments worldwide.
-As a massive consumer of application technology, we believe that including appropriate language in acquisition guidelines will strongly encourage the software industry to do a better job with application security.
-We do not suggest what this language should contain, but point to our Software Security Contract Annex i as a possible starting point.
+As a massive consumer of application technology, OWASP believes that including appropriate language in acquisition guidelines will strongly encourage the software industry to do a better job with application security.
+OWASP does not suggest what this language should contain, but points to its Software Security Contract Annex ii as a possible starting point.

 The Government Body MUST provide OWASP a “notice and comment” period when releasing laws and regulations that are relevant to application security.

-OWASP wants to help government bodes create laws and regulations that will result in improvements in application security.
-Ideally, we would be involved from the beginning in the creating of the laws regulations and guidance, but we believe it is critical that we have an opportunity to provide comments and guidance to help shape the final result.
+OWASP wants to help government bodies create laws and regulations that will result in improvements in application security.
+Ideally, OWASP would be involved from the beginning in the creation of the laws, regulations and guidance, but believes it is critical to have an opportunity to provide comments and guidance to help shape the final result.

 The Government Body MUST define or adopt a definition of application security.

-Without a definition of application security, government bodies may struggle with whether a particular issue should be covered or not.
-We do not try to mandate a single definition of application security for all bodies.
-Rather, we simply suggest that government bodies must have such a definition in place.
-We recommend using OWASP materials as a way to help figure out what that definition should encompass.
+Without a definition of application security, government bodies may struggle whether a particular issue should be covered or not.
+OWASP does not try to mandate a single definition of application security for all bodies.
+Rather, OWASP simply suggests that government bodies must have such a definition in place.
+OWASP recommends using its materials as a way to help figure out what that definition should encompass.

 The Government Body MUST create and promote public service messages focused on application security.

 By creating and promoting a public service message that focuses on application security, government bodies demonstrate the importance of this issue in a simple and direct way.
-We do not attempt to specify the exact form or substance of the message, simply that it should encourage all organizations and individuals to understand the risks and take appropriate action.
+OWASP does not attempt to specify the exact form or substance of the message, simply that it should encourage all organizations and individuals to understand the risks and take appropriate action.

 Recommendations